Northern Region, Costa Rica

 While rainfall patterns are uniformly distributed across the Northern Region, highland areas such as Arenal and Monteverde receive a greater amount of precipitation compared to lowland regions.
 Temperatures also vary based on altitude, with daytime temperatures in lowland areas averaging around 30° C (86° F), while in the mountains, temperatures hover around 21° C (70° F).
 Nighttime temperatures in the mountains can drop to as low as 16° C (55° F), while the lowlands experience a milder low of 20° C (68° F).

-While Northern Region has a range of housing options — condos and single-family homes available for rent or purchase at various budgets — we believe you should shift your focus when considering life in Costa Rica: buying real estate in Northern Region shouldn’t be your first step!
+While Ciudad Colón has a range of housing options — condos and single-family homes available for rent or purchase at various budgets — we believe you should shift your focus when considering life in Costa Rica: buying real estate in Ciudad Colón shouldn’t be your first step!

-Investing in Northern Region property can offer fantastic opportunities, especially if you’re seeking residency, however it’s crucial to determine your lifestyle preferences beforehand.
+Investing in Ciudad Colón property can offer fantastic opportunities, especially if you’re seeking residency, however it’s crucial to determine your lifestyle preferences beforehand.
 Many rush into property purchases only to realize that their decision does not fully meet their real estate needs in Costa Rica once the vacation mentality wears off.

 Your Pura Vida operates differently.

-We collaborate with a diverse network of trusted realtors in Northern Region and nationwide.
+We collaborate with a diverse network of trusted realtors in Ciudad Colón and nationwide.
 Our approach emphasizes exploration without the pressure often associated with realtor relationships.

 Our sole priority?
 Your contentment and sustained enjoyment in the country.
-When you’re ready to buy or rent a home in Northern Region, we’ve got you covered!
+When you’re ready to buy or rent a home in Ciudad Colón, we’ve got you covered!
+When you’re ready, let’s talk.

 Popular Expat Communities